tessalt/coffeescriptbook/src/book.md

 - variable names can't contain spaces
 - variable names can't start with numbers
+- variable names can't contain punctuation other than `_`
 - variable names can contain upper case and lower case characters
-- variable names can't contain punctuation other than `_`

 There are some common naming conventions and patterns for variable names.
-When a variable name is more than two words, you can combine the two words together using underscores "camel casing".
+When a variable name is more than two words, you can combine the two words together using underscores or "camel casing".

 ```
 my_name = "Tessa"